Wine, food, cultures.

 Wine and time.

 Wine slows down time.
 At least, I think it does.
 A fast-food lunch at Five Guys does not invoke an image of relaxation.
 On the other hand, lunch at Café Milano, accompanied by a frizzante Moscato d’Asti, suggests a scene of enjoyment and the slow passage of time.
-Slow-food cultures take time to eat, drink, spend time with people, and to eat too fast is considered rude.
+Slow-food cultures take time to eat, drink, and spend time with people, and to eat too fast is considered rude.

 Drinking, wine, and food.

-It is said by Italians, “he didn’t have enough to eat” when a man has obliviously had too much wine.
+Italians say, ” He didn’t have enough to eat” when a man has obliviously had too much wine.
 Italians have learned by experience to integrate food and wine into everyday life.
 For them, it’s not normal to have one without the other.

 Pairing.